- Sajid Ajmal

-As job markets continue to grow more competitive, today's career candidates have to learn to work harder to differentiate themselves from others vying for the same jobs.
+As job markets continue to grow more competitive, today's career candidates have to learn to work harder to differentiate themselves from candidates vying for the same jobs.
 Acquiring the right technical skills is quite possibly the most effective way to achieve this goal, and earn you the long-term, meaningful career you deserve.
 Typically, this means continually investing in yourself to ensure you have the right skillset to keep you on top of critical job duties.
-You can invest in a training subscription for IT skills and add more certificates to your resume, you can invest in your soft skills, and you can even take courses in your spare time that will help you become better at your job as you work to qualify for promotions and other career improvements.
+You can invest in a training subscription for IT skills and add more certificates to your resume and you can invest in your soft skills; you can even take courses in your spare time that will help you become better at your job as you work to qualify for promotions and other career improvements.
 The opportunities are virtually endless when it comes to maintaining technical skills in the workplace.
-All you'll need to do is dedicate some time to learning and you will already be on your path to success.
+All you'll need to do is dedicate sufficient time to learning, and re-learning, technical strategies as they evolve.

 If you are in IT, computer programming, app development, web development and project management are just few of the IT skills you will need to mark yourself as a well-rounded individual – someone who is invested in their career.
 The demand for these and other technical skills will only grow as global internet users continue to increase.
 Add to that an expanding mobile market, and the upcoming shortage of developers and responsive designers is plainly visible.
 If you have demonstrable technical skills, and a penchant for delivering top-notch customer experiences, you are already in demand as an employee.

-The good news is that you can obtain technical skills not just through formal education, but also self-learning, on-the-job training, online classes, and even simply observing the experts on their job.
-And once you have gained the expertise, you can list these technical skills on your CV as an indicator of your proficiency.
+Here's the good news: you can obtain technical skills not just through formal education, but also self-learning, on-the-job training, online classes and simply observing other experts on their job.
+Once you've gained cornerstone expertise, you can list these technical skills on your CV as an indicator of your proficiency.

 The most exciting aspect of this development is that people from every industry and profession can reap the benefits of technical training.
-From surgeons to accountants, pretty much everyone can find hardcore skills to excel at and make their CVs shine that much brighter.
+From surgeons to accountants, pretty much everyone can find hardcore skills to characterize their resumes, cover letters and interviews.

-There is no denying the fact that technical skills are becoming more important than before, and their importance isn’t getting diminished anytime soon.
-While computers have become easier to use, the cutting-edge technologies being introduced are now more complex than ever.
-However, these complications shouldn’t scare you away, since the front-end of most technologies is designed to be user friendly.
+There is no denying the fact that technical skills are growing more important than before.
+While computers have become easier to use, the cutting-edge technologies introduced into the workplace are now more complex than ever.
+These complications shouldn’t scare you away; today, the front-end of most technologies are designed to be both efficient and user friendly.

-Here are just some of the advantages strong technical skills can deliver for you in the workplace, and beyond:
+Here are just some of the advantages strong technical skills can deliver in the workplace:

-As you develop the necessary skills, you’ll begin to feel more comfortable with technology in all its forms.
+As you develop the necessary technical skills, you’ll begin to feel more comfortable with technology in all forms.
 Employers are always on the lookout for team members who leverage available technology to its full potential.
-Branch out and take charge of projects never before thought possible.
-You’ll be in charge for the tech, and not the other way around.
+Branch out and take charge of projects you're now qualified to handle.
 The more technical skills you gain, the easier it will be for you adapt to developments in technology.

-Employers gladly open their wallets to pay people with in-demand technical skills.
-Whether you are a self-employed freelancer, or employed in any industry, the better you understand technology, the more value you’ll be able to contribute value with your newfound technical skillset from day one.
+Employers gladly open their wallets to pay experts with in-demand technical skills.
+Whether you are a self-employed freelancer or employed in a mainstream industry, you'll be able to contribute value with your newfound technical skillset from day one.

-Technical skills can give you the ability to offer low-cost, high-tech solutions that solve real world problems for employers across all industries.
-In addition to saving money, employees with the right skillset also save time by solving problems faster.
+Technical skills can give your company the ability to offer low-cost, high-tech solutions that solve real-world problems for employers across all industries.

 Choose to build your career with the technical skills that would best compliment your resume.
 Start your 7-Day Free Trial with QuickStart.

-So, we have established that technical skills make for more efficient employees, who are confident in their abilities, making them valuable candidates for employers.
+Technical skills make for more efficient employees, who are confident in their abilities and valuable for employers.

-Gaining these technical skills will make you more self-assured when applying to certain industries.
-Additionally, technical expertise also makes you better at multi-tasking, giving you the confidence to take on increasingly challenging and complex roles.
+As you gain technical skills, you'll also grow more self-assured when applying to positions in certain industries.
+The same technical expertise can improve your capability to multi-task, giving you the confidence to take on increasingly challenging and complex roles.

 But how does one go about gaining this specialist expertise?

-From programming to project management and big data analysis, you can find classes and certifications at all levels of expertise.
-IT skills training may not always be free, but it can prove worthy for anyone who’d willing to further their learning and professional skills.
+From programming to project management to big data analysis, you can find classes and certifications at all levels of expertise.
+IT skills training may not always be free, but it can easily warrant the investment for anyone willing to further their professional technical skills.

 In the future, nurturing your thirst for knowledge will pay off more than ever before.
-You can subscribe to IT skills training, and find a variety of certifications online.
-There is absolutely no reason to put your learning on hold now.
+You can subscribe to IT skills training and find a variety of certifications online.
+There is absolutely no reason to put your learning on hold.

-Organizations love fresh-thinkers, and nothing helps reset your love for your career like learning a new skill to enhance it.
-Set yourself up for success and master some new skills.
+Organizations love fresh-thinkers, and nothing helps reset a love for your career like learning a new skill to enhance it.
 And once you've developed a rich variety of technical skills, take the time to highlight them across your CV.
-Clearly mention the scope of your skills, and scenarios where you used these skills and to what outcome.
+Clearly mention the scope of your skills, and scenarios where you used these skills to establish positive outcomes.
 The results will speak for themselves.

 Not sure where to start?
-Our experts will help you identify the best certifications for you to up skill and enhance your IT career.
+Our tech experts will help you identify the best certifications that can help you accelerate your skillset and enhance your IT career.